wilfredinni/python-cheatsheet/README.md

 ## Contribute

-All contributions will be welcome.
+All contributions are welcome.
 You can:

 - Read the issues, Fork the project and do a Pull Request.
 - Request a new topic creating a `New issue` with the  `enhancement` tag.